marcuz-apl/grub2/Partition-Clone-Debian-12-from-VM-to-Physical-Drive.md

 Have a Live Debian 12.9 ISO handy.

-Run your VMware Workstations as Administrator; then add the Physical Disk (the whole disk) as a hard disk into the VM.
+**Run your VMware Workstations as Administrator**;

+Then add the Physical Disk (the whole disk) as a hard disk into the VM.

 - The working Linux system on VM is ready as **/dev/sda** (200GB)